I’m in Recovery- Is Medical Use of Marijuana OK?

 Treating Addiction Alongside Physical Ailments

-Recovery is different for everyone, and medical use of marijuana is ultimately up to the individual patient and their doctor.
+Recovery is different for everyone, and the medical use of marijuana is ultimately up to the individual patient and their doctor.
 For many people, it can be beneficial.
 However, for most people who are recovering from addiction or alcoholism, the use of a drug that produces a high is probably a dangerous idea that can lead to dependence and a return to the someone’s “drug of choice.”
-Addictive behavior can occur in response to any drug that produces a high, even if the intention for the drug was purely medical use.
-For people who want to avoid addictive behavior and who are recovering from substance dependence, medical use of marijuana is probably too great a risk, and it may be wise to look for alternate treatment methods.
+Addictive behavior can occur in response to any drug that produces a high, even if the intention of the drug was purely medical use.
+For people who want to avoid addictive behavior and who are recovering from substance dependence, medical use of marijuana is probably too great a risk, and it may be wise to look for alternative treatment methods.